mazeto/minisc/README.md

     zer  sml  eql  gtr
     neg  car  skp? int?

-The skp flag tells the MISC cpu that the next byte should not be interpreted as a instruction, but as data.
+The skp flag tells the MINISC cpu that the next byte should not be interpreted as a instruction, but as data.
 The 'int' status flag sets the OP register to 0xf0, making the CPU jump to the last "page".
 But I'm not sure if they're really necessary yet.
 So let they be placeholders.

 Here's a list of all the operators and which bits they may set on the status register.
 The values marked with a question mark need to be checked.